Near Faunsdale in Marengo County, Alabama — The American South (East South Central)

 Erected 2007 by Alabama Historical Association.

 Other nearby markers.
 At least 8 other markers are within 11 miles of this marker, measured as the crow flies.
-St. Michael's Episcopal Churchyard Freetown (approx. 5.2 miles away); Church of the Holy Cross (approx. 5.4 miles away); Green Gables (approx. 6.4 miles away); Dr. Benjamin M. Duggar (approx. 7.4 miles away); St. Andrew’s Church (approx. 7.4 miles away); Oak Grove School (approx. 8.6 miles away); Bethel Baptist Church & Cemetery (approx. 10.2 miles away).
+St. Michael's Episcopal Churchyard (within shouting distance of this marker); Freetown (approx. 5.2 miles away); Church of the Holy Cross (approx. 5.4 miles away); Green Gables (approx. 6.4 miles away); Dr. Benjamin M. Duggar (approx. 7.4 miles away); St. Andrew’s Church (approx. 7.4 miles away); Oak Grove School (approx. 8.6 miles away); Bethel Baptist Church & Cemetery (approx. 10.2 miles away).

 Also see . . .
 Faunsdale Plantation Slavery Data.
 (Submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama.)

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama.
-This page has been viewed 427 times since then and 2 times this year.
+This page was last revised on February 7, 2021.
+It was originally submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama.
+This page has been viewed 527 times since then and 13 times this year.
 Photos: 1, 2, 3. submitted on April 13, 2014, by Mark Hilton of Montgomery, Alabama. • Bernard Fisher was the editor who published this page.